 What Does A Good Email Look Like?

-Much can be said about writing optimum e-messages, but that still doesn’t change the fact that each business may well have their unique approach.
+Much can be said about writing optimum e-messages, but that still doesn’t change the fact that each business may well have its unique approach.
 And well they should!

 Generic emails are not only unwelcome but also send a wrong message to the recipient.
 If you won’t even bother to compose an original message, why would your business be expected to offer anything better than the competition?